 The heroes, he says have always been the few, an elite, who then proceed to inspire and galvanize the masses, and in this process of making history, “the masses find a person who succeeds in making explicit their obscure moral sentiments.”
 “The moral universe is that of the multitudes,” he says, “and the multitudes are governed and energized by an idea whose precise features reveal itself but to a few, an elite who then proceed to inspire masses and give form and life to history.”

 It is though ironic, that after the failed days of Mazzini as Triumvir of his Republican Rome, Mazzini was reduced from a man of action to a theoretician.
 Similarly, when the Theosophical Society appeared to be crumbling from within, H.P.
 Blavatsky left Adyar to spend her days writing in London.
 Although, indeed, she had given her life and fortunes to her cause and proved herself in her life to be a woman of action.
 Hence, things that had often been said negatively about her, paled in comparison to the respect I had for her in her efforts and belief in her mission.
 In this mission, I too, believe.
-This mission was far more than the American revolutionaries had dreamt of, for the efforts of the American revolutionaries though an independent cause, were exactly in its basic constitution and argument, inspired by a long lineage of virtues, philosophy, legacy, heroes and sages.
+This mission was far more than the American revolutionaries had dreamt of, for the efforts of the American revolutionaries though an independent cause born out of struggle, blood and genocide, were exactly in its basic constitution, philosophy or argument, inspired by a long lineage of virtues, philosophy, legacy, heroes and sages.